What is rheumatoid arthritis?

 What is the main cause of rheumatoid arthritis?

 It isn’t known why rheumatoid arthritis develops, what triggers the condition or why it only affects certain people, even though there is lots of research and plenty of studies being carried out.
 However there are a number of lifestyle and hereditary factors that can increase your risk of developing the condition.
-These include: